On the weight zero compactly supported cohomology of $\mathcal{H}_{g, n}$: Acyclic subcomplexes of

 where $\cL^{\P \to \C}_*$ is the sub-chain complex consisting of those covers whose supporting edge retraction is equal to $\P \to \C$.
 This direct sum decomposition holds because the differential on $G_p \cR^i_*$ is given by a signed sum of supporting edge contractions, and hence preserves the supporting edge retraction of a given cover.
 Next, given $\P \to \C \in A_{i, p}$, we have a tensor product decomposition

 where $V^{\mathrm{rep}}_i(\P)$ denotes the set of vertices of $\P$ which contain exactly $i$ markings, and the first copy of $\QQ$ is in degree 1.
 This tensor product decomposition holds because a generator of $\cL_*^{\P \to \C}$ is determined by a choice of subset of those vertices of $\P$ which contain $i$ markings: the corresponding generator is determined by expanding a single $i$-supporting edge from the image of each chosen vertex in $\C$.
+(Since $i\ge 2$, such an expansion is indeed possible, producing a {\em stable} $S$-marked target tree.)
 The degree shift is required to account for the $p$ edges of $\P \to \C$.
 Altogether, this shows that $\cL^{\P \to \C}_*$ is a tensor product of acyclic chain complexes, so $\cL^{\P \to \C}_*$ is itself acyclic, and the proof is complete. \end{proof}